PhD, Nursing Science Degree Requirements

 NUR 662Nursing Epistemology3

-NUR 670Qualitative Methods in Research3
+NUR 670Qualitative Methods for Nursing Research3

 NUR 674Applied Intermediate Statistics: Generalized Linear Models4